 The farm will operate on a modification of the popular Community Supported Agriculture (CSA) model, where individuals, families and businesses can purchase a farm share which would then be donated for distribution to Lincoln County pantries.
 These sponsored farm shares are available for purchase at different levels.
 Full shares for $300 will “Feed a Family,” providing a family of four with a full season’s harvest of varied produce.
 A half share for $150 will “Feed a Couple.”

 DRA Executive Director Steven Hufnagel notes, “We are thrilled to provide the space and organizational support for such capable farmers to address a pressing problem in our community.
-DRA lands serve the region and its people in so many ways, and we’ve played a role in promoting local agriculture through our conservation activities, but this project couldn’t be more direct or tangible in its benefits.”
+Coastal Rivers lands serve the region and its people in so many ways, and we’ve played a role in promoting local agriculture through our conservation activities, but this project couldn’t be more direct or tangible in its benefits.”

 Cawthon and Taft have a wide range of agricultural experiences in New England and the Midwest.
 They have operated their own CSA farm, founded and worked for a growers’ cooperative supporting disadvantaged farmers, helped start a beginner farm incubator, and have worked with several educational food and farm programs.

 Cawthon holds a Master of Science degree from Antioch University in Environmental Studies with a focus on agriculture and has most recently served as the Bowdoin College Organic Garden Manager.
 Taft holds a Master in Education degree in Social Justice Education with a concentration in Food Justice and Access.